 HIER = Hourly idle equipment rate.

-RAF = Regional adjustment factor shown in the .
+RAF = Regional adjustment factor shown in the Blue Book.

-ARA = Age rate adjustment factor shown in the .
+ARA = Age rate adjustment factor shown in the Blue Book.

-R = Current monthly rate.
+R = Current Blue Book monthly rate.

-If rented equipment necessary for force account work is idle, the Department will pay the Contractor for the actual invoiced rates prorated for the duration of the idle period.
-The actual invoiced rates must be reasonably in line with the rates and approved by the Engineer.
-The Department will pay a 15 percent markup for overhead and profit for the actual invoiced rates during the idle period.
+If rented equipment necessary for force account work is idle, the LPA will pay the Contractor for the actual invoiced rates prorated for the duration of the idle period.
+The actual invoiced rates must be reasonably in line with the Blue Book rates and approved by the Engineer.
+The LPA will pay a 15 percent markup for overhead and profit for the actual invoiced rates during the idle period.

-The Department will not pay idle owned equipment costs for more than 8 hours in a 24-hour day or 40 hours in a week.
+The LPA will not pay idle owned equipment costs for more than 8 hours in a 24-hour day or 40 hours in a week.

-The Department will not pay for inoperable equipment.
+The LPA will not pay for inoperable equipment.

 The Engineer may order specific equipment to the site up to 5 days before its planned usage.
-If this equipment is not used for other work, the Department will pay for it as idle equipment until used.
+If this equipment is not used for other work, the LPA will pay for it as idle equipment until used.

-The Department will pay for the cost of idle owned or rented equipment when the Work was suspended for the convenience of the State.
-The Department will not pay the cost of idle equipment when the Work was suspended by the Contractor for the Contractor’s own reasons.
+The LPA will pay for the cost of idle owned or rented equipment when the Work was suspended for the convenience of the State.
+The LPA will not pay the cost of idle equipment when the Work was suspended by the Contractor for the Contractor’s own reasons.

-The Department will only pay for the number of Calendar Days during the existence of the suspension.
-The Department will not compensate the Contractor for days that the Engineer determined were lost to weather.
+The LPA will only pay for the number of Calendar Days during the existence of the suspension.
+The LPA will not compensate the Contractor for days that the Engineer determined were lost to weather.

-The Department will only pay for equipment physically located at the Project site that was received to prosecute the scheduled work during the delay.
+The LPA will only pay for equipment physically located at the Project site that was received to prosecute the scheduled work during the delay.

 Compensation for idle equipment will stop at the completion of the force account Work or at the end of the suspension of Work.

 d.
 Rented Equipment.
-The Department will pay a 15 percent markup for overhead and profit for all rented equipment, its corresponding hourly operating costs, and State and Local sales taxes.
+The LPA will pay a 15 percent markup for overhead and profit for all rented equipment, its corresponding Blue Book hourly operating costs, and State and Local sales taxes.

 (1) Equipment Rented Solely for Force Account Work.
-If the Contractor rents or leases equipment from a third party exclusively for force account Work, the Department will pay the actual invoiced amount.
-The actual invoiced rates must be reasonably in line with the and approved by the Engineer.
-The Department will pay a 15 percent markup for overhead and profit for all rented equipment paid for by the actual invoices.
-Add the hourly operating cost to the marked up actual invoiced rates.
+If the Contractor rents or leases equipment from a third party exclusively for force account Work, the LPA will pay the actual invoiced amount.
+The actual invoiced rates must be reasonably in line with the Blue Book and approved by the Engineer.
+The LPA will pay a 15 percent markup for overhead and profit for all rented equipment paid for by the actual invoices.
+Add the Blue Book hourly operating cost to the marked up actual invoiced rates.

 (2) Equipment Rented for Original Contract Work, but Used for Force Account Work.
 If the Contractor uses rented equipment currently on the Project for original Contract Work to perform force account Work, then determine the hourly outside-rented equipment rate as follows: